OMS-NetZero/FAIR/README.rst

 Usage
 -----

 FaIR can be driven by emissions of greenhouse gases (GHGs) and short-lived forcers (SLCFs), concentrations of GHGs, or effective radiative forcing (ERF), with different input methods for different species possible in the same run.
 If run concentration-driven, emissions are back-calculated.
-Custom GHGs and SLCFs can be defined, and all components are optional allowing experiments such as pulse-response analyses to single forcers or gathering up non-CO:sub:`2` species as an aggregate forcing.
+Custom GHGs and SLCFs can be defined, and all components are optional allowing experiments such as pulse-response analyses to single forcers or gathering up non-CO\ :sub:`2` species as an aggregate forcing.

 A really basic example
 ----------------------